adhihari/hariadhikari.github.io/_pages/about.md

   - /about.html
 ---

-I am Enrico Glerean, I am a postdoctoral scientist working with Brains, Networks, and Behaviour.
+I am Enrico Glerean, I am a staff scientist and data agent at Aalto University.
+I like to work with Brains, Networks, and Behaviour.
+As a staff scientist I help researchers solving their data analysis and data management issues.
+I am a core member of Aalto Scientific Computing and we manage "Triton", the Aalto HPC cluster.
 You can see the <a href="/publications/">list of all my publication here</a>.
 You can access <a href="https://eglerean.github.io/files/Enrico_Glerean_CV.pdf">my CV here</a>.
 You can <a href="mailto:enrico.glerean@aalto.fi">contact me here</a>.
 You can access the <a href="/code/">code I wrote here</a>.

 <!-- [![Recently published: "Maps of Subjective Feelings"](/files/Nummenmaa2018_Maps_of_Feelings.mp4){:width="350"}](http://www.pnas.org/content/early/2018/08/27/1807390115)
 -->